Ameenah21/n8n_worfkflows/README.md

 ---

-## 🧱 Example Project: Barber Booking Bot
+## 🧱 Example Project: Spa Booking Bot

 An AI-powered booking assistant that:
 - Handles scheduling, rescheduling, and cancellations
-- Manages availability checks for multiple barbers
+- Manages availability checks for multiple therapists
 - Uses modular subflows for actions like `get_booking`, `check_availability`, and `update_booking`
 - Includes prompt and tool documentation for both the main agent and its subflows

-👉 See [barber-booking-bot/README.md](./barber-booking-bot/README.md) for detailed flow and setup.
+👉 See [barber-booking-bot/README.md](./spa_booking/README.md) for detailed flow and setup.

 ---